 Yes.
-However, Irish courts are generally quite reluctant to enforce such restrictions unless they are satisfied that the employer has a legitimate interest to protect and the restriction does not go any further than is reasonably necessary to protect this interest.
-This is assessed by reference to the duration of the restriction, the geographical scope and the business to which it is stated to apply to.
-The employer must have legitimate reasons for seeking a restriction and such restriction should be as tailored as close as possible to the relevant employee’s role to increase the employer's chances of being able to enforce the restriction.
+However, such restrictions are presumed to be unlawful as being in restraint of trade so that Irish courts will only enforce such restrictions if satisfied that the employer has a legitimate interest to protect and the restriction goes no further than is reasonably necessary to protect that interest.
+This is assessed by reference to a number of factors including the duration of the restriction, its geographical scope and the nature of the business to which it is to apply.

 Can an employer require a worker to keep information relating to the employer confidential after the termination of employment?

-Yes, an employer can seek to do so as a matter of contract.
+Yes, an employer can seek to do so by an express contractual term subject at all times to the information retaining its confidential quality and the employee not being prevented from disclosing such information as required by law, for example, in the case of whistleblowing to a relevant statutory regulator.
 A confidentiality clause is a type of restrictive covenant and must therefore be capable of being considered reasonable with regard to what it seeks to protect.
-Employers should specify, in clear and unambiguous terms, the type of information that that they are seeking to keep confidential.
+Employers should specify in writing the type of information that that they are seeking to keep confidential.

 Are employers obliged to provide references to new employers if these are requested?

-Generally speaking, employers are not legally obliged to provide a reference but where a custom and practice exists in an organisation whereby employees are provided with references, it may be difficult for an employer to refuse to provide a reference.
-Where an employer decides to provide a reference, the employer will owe a duty of care to ensure that reasonable care is taken in relation to same and that its contents are fair, true and accurate.
-Data protection legislation considerations may also be relevant as employees may have a right to obtain copies of any reference created.
+Employers are not generally obliged to provide a reference but if a custom and practice exists in the employer organisation whereby employees are provided with references as standard, it may be difficult for an employer to refuse to provide a reference.
+Where an employer decides to provide a reference, the employer arguably owes a duty of care to ensure that reasonable care is taken in relation to its drafting and in all cases it must ensure that the contents are fair, true and accurate.
+Employers should remain vigilant that under data protection legislation employees may have a right to obtain copies of any reference created.

-As of early 2017 there are no immediate legal changes planned that will have an impact on the termination of employment in Ireland.
+As of early 2018 there are no immediate legislative changes planned that will have an impact on the termination of employment in Ireland.